ecsplendid/jetzt/readme.md

 *jetzt* is a speed-reader extension for [chrome](http://google.com/chrome) inspired by [Spritz](http://www.spritzinc.com/).

-### HIGHLIGHTING CURRENT WORD
+### Tim Scarfe's Branch

-This version implements an alpha of highlighting the current word (see https://www.youtube.com/watch?v=jebPFbVdmTw).
+- This version implements an alpha of highlighting the current word (see https://www.youtube.com/watch?v=jebPFbVdmTw).
 This can be done with `ALT`-`R` (article scraping) and the document will be highlighted in the background. `ALT`-`Z` will bring up a scrolling content window. `ALT`-`X` (selection mode with content highlighting).
 The old `ALT`-`S` is as it was.
 A lot more work is needed to clean this up.
 Because of how I manipulate the underlying document, it can make it render differently :(

-### ALSO IN THIS VERSION

-- If the word is a commonly used english word and less than 6 chars, I reduce the delay time
+- If the word is a commonly used english word and less than 6 chars, I reduce the delay time as a function of how common it is
 - Punctuation doesn't influence the pivot
+- Punctuation is highlighted
+- Punctuation color set by .punctuation in css
+- Fixes issue where you get punctionation-only displayed for words i.e. "."
+- It also displays single quote wrappings, detects when a single quote should be part of the word and then displays it.

 ### Installation